GarciaInes/Scrum-Mastering/Review/Questions.md

 * What would be dropped instead at this point?

 ### Blocked
+How collectively found options and opportunities to leverage to move forward towards the common goal.
 * Who could help us with this challenge?
 * Whats the purpose of it?
 * What could help you with this?